 Example: You might have a new English course for foreigners you’re running in a local community centre.
 Your ideal customer is local foreigners who are looking to secure jobs and need a native language ability.

 Need Help?
 Start thinking about the location of your ideal client, what are they doing there?

 So, what is your business actually doing for your ideal client? – Let’s talk about your product or service.

 It should be pretty clear what you want to offer your customers as we picked your foundation, but we still need to explore in more detail.

 Let’s break it down:

-This is where you need to be specific with your offerings, if they’re products, list out all the products your business will sell.
-If you’re providing a service than list out all the services you’re going to offer.
+This is where you need to be specific with your offerings, if they’re products, list all the products your business will sell.
+If you’re providing a service then list all the services you’re going to offer.

-Write out a list of all your offerings and if possible categories them.
+Write out a list of all your offerings and if possible categorise them.